grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

-Note that I started the name of this extracted method with “Assert" -- we will get back to the naming soon, for now just assume that this is a good name for a method that verifies that a result matches our expectation.
-Let's take one last round and put the test into its own method:
+Note that I started the name of this extracted method with "Assert" -- we will get back to the naming soon, for now just assume that this is a good name for a method that verifies that a result matches our expectation.
+Let's take one last round and extract the test itself so that its code is in a separate method.
+This method can be given a name that describes what the test is about:

 ```csharp
 public static void Main(string[] args)